rajinder-yadav/tscli/README.md

 You are free to create addition folders and sub-folders under, `src/`, the compiler will recursively find and compile all TypeScript code.

-All TypeScript code in compiled to _ES5_ JavaScript.
+All TypeScript code is compiled to _ES5_ JavaScript.
 The target JavaScript code can be changed from the [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file, `tsconfig.json`.

 Some of the things you may want to configure: